 #7 Updated by Andy Dufilie over 4 years ago

 When you say "without deleting or modifying the existing data" are you referring only to the Weave configuration data, or the data in the sql table as well?

 If you want to replace the entire sql table, that would be doable, but there's no fool proof way we could determine which rows of SQL data are new and just insert those (for example, imagine that the SQL table has been modified after it was initially imported).

-#9 Updated by Susan Brunton about 4 years ago
+#9 Updated by Susan Brunton over 4 years ago

 Here is an example